Skip to main content

 “It's okay if you don't want to..”

-“It is not that Mausi but…” He stared across to Ajabde who was busy with Ranima.
+“It is not that Mausi but…” He stared across to Ajabde, who was busy with Ranima.
 “If you asked..."

 “Ajabdeh told me this herself.”
-Hansa surprised him as he said “Ohh.”
+Hansa surprised him as he said, “Ohh.”

 Ajabde looked around to see the girls eyeing Pratap.
 Even the mothers.
-Heer’s friends were giggling and smiling looking at him.
+Heer’s friends were giggling and smiling at him.
 Ajabde looked away.
 Why should I care?
 She looked back at the girls again.
 Kitne besharam hai aj kal ladkiyaan.
 She was miffed.
 Her phone rang as she walked up the stairs to her room.
-On the table, while talking she noticed something.
+On the table, while talking, she noticed something.
 She took the box in hand and wondered how.

 “Gath Bandhan Kiya Jae.”
 The priest called someone sister-like for Shakti.
-Pratap looked around for Ajabde who was missing.
+Pratap looked around for Ajabde, who was missing.

 “Jija?”
 Shakti asked, looking at Pratap as he walked into the house to look for her.
 Heer smiled faintly at Shakti for sending Pratap.

 Ajabde was walking down the stairs absentminded when she remembered she had left the phone in the room.
 She turned and lost her balance on the stairs as his hands pulled her by the wrist to balance her against his body.
-She stared wide-eyed at the close proximity she was to him and she remembered the hug.
-Her hand travelled to his neck to balance herself as Pratap seemed to be at a loss for words sinking in her elegance.
+She stared wide-eyed at the close proximity she was to him, and she remembered the hug.
+Her hand travelled to his neck to balance herself as Pratap seemed to be at a loss for words, sinking in her elegance.
 Eyes met as she murmured “ Th…Thank you.”
 He let go of the wrist and she, of his neck as they looked away.

 “Pandit ji is calling for the Gath Bandhan.”
-He spoke up looking away as she ran past him down the stairs.
+He spoke up, looking away as she ran past him down the stairs.
 Pratap stood with Chaks and Jalal as he watched Ajabde do the gath bandhan with a smile.
 She looked right at him for a mere few seconds when she was done and walked to where Sau sat with Ruk.

-As Shakti filled Heer’s hairline Ajabde felt an unfulfilled dream come back to haunt her as she looked away, fearing she might be the evil
+As Shakti filled Heer’s hairline, Ajabde felt an unfulfilled dream come back to haunt her as she looked away, fearing she might be the evil.

 “Nazar” on her sister’s luck.
-As she looked away Pratap’s smile faded as he read her mind.
+As she looked away, Pratap’s smile faded as he read her mind.
 He looked guilty as he walked back inside, not standing for the pheras.

 “Pratap.”
-Sau walked up to him and he smiled.
-“Sit down you…”
+Sau walked up to him, and he smiled.
+“Sit down, you…”

 “What happened to you?”
 “Me?
 Nothing.”
 He lied.